TiLied/Pinterest_Plus/README.md

 https://greasyfork.org/scripts/30839
 ### Description

-Show full size + working middle click to open new tab
+Show full size + working middle click to open new tab.

+[Gif](https://i.imgur.com/BvsazFJ.gifv) example of full size and default resize.

 Controls:
 1) Left click on button "Full size": Expand image as wide as image is or as wide as monitor.